OpenFusionist/staking-docs/docs/Announcement/pectra-upgrade.md

 | Upgrade Block | ~3,828,237 |

 The upgrade should be completed before this deadline, and we recommend doing it **as early as possible** to account for any unforeseen issues.

+for more technical details about Pectra fork, please refer to [High-level Pectra Fork overview](https://ethereum.org/en/roadmap/pectra/)

 ## 2. How to upgrade